12 best email newsletter software in 2026

 Key features

-• Use Aweber’s “Smart Designer” to create well-designed emails
+• Use AWeber’s “Smart Designer” to create well-designed emails

 • Drag & drop email creation; no coding knowledge required